 It was cultivated in the northern mountains of Thailand Doi Mae Salong and Doi Wawee, a local ethnic Chinese community that settled in these places in the 1950s.
 Because of this, the Bhumibol Adulyadej of Thailand tea industry has received a new round of development and production of high-quality tea from these beautiful corners of our planet.

-North Part of Thailand is famous for its unique mountain scenery, beautiful waterfalls, rich soil and environmental cleanliness.
+The north of Thailand is famous for its unique mountain scenery, beautiful waterfalls, rich soil and environmental cleanliness.
 That is why it is different from his older brother from the Taiwan Alishan mountains.

 The main crop accounts for the spring months.
 During this period, residents of nearby villages come to collect the tea harvest for local tea masters and owners of factories.
 Production and collection of Golden Lily Oolong for Tea Village are provided by a local factory, which has many years experience in the production and cultivation of tea, which has been transmitted from generation to generation.

 Due to the content of antioxidants, vitamins, and minerals in tea, like any other Oolong tea, it has beneficial properties for the human body: